piafaustino/guides/development-workflow.md

 **Should be done 2-3 times per day** (start of day, after lunch, end of day might work for you)
 - Go through all `PR:question` PRs
 - Go through all `PR:awaiting review` PRs
-- Merge all of your `reviewed and looks good` PRs and close the related GitHub issue
+- Merge all of your `PR:looks good` PRs and close the related GitHub issue
 - Process all of the `PR:answered` PRs
   - Check off the answered questions
   - If any questions have not been answered move from `PR:answered` to `PR:question` again